tpoisot/ScientificComputingForTheRestOfUs/content/_index.md

 ## Workshop

-This material can be given in a workshop format, ideally over one and a half day, covering several lessons and one capstone example.
+This material can be given in a workshop format, ideally over two days, covering several lessons and one or two capstone examples.
 Please contact [Timothée Poisot](mailto:timothee.poisot@umontreal.ca) for more information.

 ## Contributing